 Recent national flood disasters have raised concerns about the standards and levels of protection provided by flood control infrastructure and in particular levees.
 In addition, previous levee failures in California raised concerns about how levee underseepage during sustained high river stages affects the structural integrity of the levee system.
 As a result of these, the Corps of Engineers has modified the standards used to analyze underseepage risks.
 When these new standards were applied to the Natomas levees, they did not meet the required factors of safety.
 In addition, revised hydrologic and hydraulic analysis has resulted in a higher water surface elevation for the projected 100 and 200 year flood events.
 As a result of these revised risk factors, the Army Corps of Engineers no longer supported certification of the District's levees for 100-year flood protection and the Federal Emergency Management Agency (FEMA) issued new flood risk maps in 2008 placing Natomas in a special flood hazard zone (i.e. 100-year floodplain).
-In addition, the State of California, through legislation, has determined that urban areas protected by levees must have at least 200-year flood protection.
+In addition, the State of California, through legislation, has determined that urban areas protected by levees must have at least

+200-year flood protection.
 A long term capital project to address these issues as part of a comprehensive levee improvement project has been formulated by the Sacramento Area Flood Control Agency (SAFCA) and the U.S. Army Corps of Engineers.
-This project has now been authorized by Congress as part of the 2014 Water Resources and Reform Development Act.
+The project to provide at least 200-year flood protection to Natomas was authorized by Congress as part of the 2014 Water Resources and Reform Development Act.

-Construction of SAFCA's Natomas Levee Improvement Project (NLIP) began in 2007 and work has continued annually since then until 2013.
-Improvements have been completed on approximately 18 miles of levee along the Natomas Cross Canal (NCC) and the Sacramento River East Levee (SREL) from the confluence with the NCC to just south of Powerline Road.
-Work consisted of placing a seepage cutoff wall varying in depth between 80 and 110 feet; raising the existing levee in place along the NCC; construction of a new adjacent levee along the SREL; construction of a seepage and stability berm along portions of the SREL between 100 feet and 300 feet in width; associated flood control facilities including access roads and access control gates.
+SAFCA initiated construction of the Natomas Levee Improvement Project (NLIP) began in 2007 and continued construction through 2013.
+Improvements were completed on approximately 18 miles of levee along the Natomas Cross Canal (NCC) and the Sacramento River East Levee (SREL) from the confluence with the NCC to just south of Powerline Road.
+Work consisting of placing a seepage cutoff wall varying in depth between 80 and 110 feet; raising the existing levee in place along the NCC; construction of a new adjacent levee along the SREL; construction of a seepage and stability berm along portions of the SREL between 100 feet and 300 feet in width; associated flood control facilities including access roads and access control gates.
 In addition, the new and modified levees were planted with native grasses for stability and erosion protection.
-Based on the work to date, the Natomas Area floodplain designation has been revised to an A99 Zone reflective of the reduced flood risk and the authorized improvements which would remove the area from the FEMA floodplain.
+Based on the work completed by SAFCA in 2013, the Natomas Area floodplain designation has been revised to an A99 Zone reflective of the reduced flood risk and the authorized improvements which would remove the area from the FEMA floodplain.

-The overall goal of the project is to provide at least 200-year flood protection for the District's entire levee system.
-The remaining work downstream of Powerline Road along the SREL as well as improvements to the American River, Natomas East Main Drain Canal and Pleasant Grove Creek Canal are to be completed by the Army Corps of Engineers pursuant to the 2014 Congressional authorization.
+The remaining work downstream of Powerline Road along the SREL as well as improvements to the American River, Natomas East Main Drain Canal and Pleasant Grove Creek Canal is to be completed by the Army Corps of Engineers pursuant to the 2014 Congressional authorization.
 Completion is dependent on annual federal appropriations and the Corps capability and schedule.
-The Corps has completed design for levee reaches along the American River (Reach I); Natomas East Main Drain Canal (Reach H) and Natomas Cross Canal (Reach D).
-It is anticipated construction will commence on Reach I and Reach D in 2018 with the remaining work along with Reach H in 2019.
-Design has also commenced along the Sacramento River Levee south of Powerline Road (Reaches A and B).
+The Corps has initiated construction along the American River (Reach I); Natomas East Main Drain Canal (Reach H) and Natomas Cross Canal (Reach D).
+Design has also commenced along the Sacramento River Levee south of Powerline Road (Reaches A and B) as well as Reaches E and F along the Pleasant Grove Creek Canal.
+It is anticipated all levee work will be completed by 2025.
+For the latest information, see the SAFCA website (www.safca.org).